 Each May Term, faculty offer short-term study abroad courses in a variety of sites throughout the world.
 For a list of courses offered this academic year, see the course offerings listed on the left.
 Longer-term programs — for a summer, semester, or year — provide a deeper cultural immersion experience for participants.
 Often students live with a host family during longer stays, experiencing meals, holidays, language, and family traditions just as local residents do.
-Mary Baldwin College has longstanding partnerships with several colleges in China, England, India, Japan, Peru, and South Korea.
+Mary Baldwin College has longstanding partnerships with several colleges in Taiwan, United Kingdom, India, Japan, and South Korea.
 Students can also choose to study anywhere in the world through other universities and independent providers.
 Visit the study abroad library at the Spencer Center for Civic and Global Engagement for more information.
 Students may be eligible to apply financial aid to the additional cost of study abroad.
 Contact the Office of Financial Aid for more information.

 MBC Exchange and Partner Programs

 Spend a semester at our new partner school, National Chengchi University (NCCU) in Taiwan.
 Noted as one of the best schools for humanities, social sciences, and business in Taiwan, it also hosts an environment friendly for English-native speakers.
 Located in Taipei City, with a lovely view of the Zhinan Mountain and the Jingmei River, you will enjoy this peaceful and beautiful learning environment.
 More information at: http://oic.nccu.edu.tw/english/incoming.php